Why should you keep an eye on Comstock Mining Inc. (LODE)?

-Comstock Mining Inc. (AMEX: LODE) is 371.15% higher on its value in year-to-date trading and has touched a low of $0.38 and a high of $9.85 in the current 52-week trading range.
+Comstock Mining Inc. (AMEX: LODE) is 347.12% higher on its value in year-to-date trading and has touched a low of $0.39 and a high of $9.85 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The LODE stock was last observed hovering at around $4.77 in the last trading session, with the day’s gains setting it 0.13% off its average median price target of $9.25 for the next 12 months.
-It is also 47.03% off the consensus price target high of $9.25 offered by 1 analysts, but current levels are 47.03% higher than the price target low of $9.25 for the same period.
+The LODE stock was last observed hovering at around $4.90 in the last trading session, with the day’s loss setting it -0.25% off its average median price target of $9.25 for the next 12 months.
+It is also 49.73% off the consensus price target high of $9.25 offered by 1 analysts, but current levels are 49.73% higher than the price target low of $9.25 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)